My Dancing Story and Lack of Progress

 I have been dancing or attempting to dance for the last 15 years.
 The real story is that new and experienced dancers make no progress as far as the functional body movement is concerned.
 Majority of the beginners stop dancing due to the lack of progress and a clear understanding what needs to be done to improve.

 Those who decide to continue practicing by unconscious repetition drive their bodies into a physical and mental plateau, and often leading to injuries.
-On the emotional side, they have to live with a quiet desperation syndrome and cover up their feelings for years to come.
+On the emotional side, they live with the illusion of progress to cover up their quiet desperation and feelings for the course of their lives.
 This creates an atmosphere of disconnection with reality and contributes further to a psychological stress related to the loss of hope and the ability to handle it.

 Dancing and Beyond is a much more effective alternative to a high volume of repetitive training that prevents reaching the “the ceiling” and avoiding overuse injuries as well.
 Also, Dancing and Beyond reduces significantly the training curve and provides a plenty of room of progress by improving the understanding how to move naturally and efficiently.